 Welcome to the Reception Class page!

-The planning and learning in Reception is based around the Early Years curriculum which helps children to develop their social, emotional and communication skills alongside their understanding of maths, literacy, creativity and the world around them.
+The planning and learning in Reception is based around the Early Years curriculum which helps children to develop their social, emotional and communication skills alongside their understanding of maths, English, creativity and the world around them.

 The time in class is divided between 2 rooms.
 In the Creative Room children can explore paint, water, play dough and sand as well as experiment with junk modelling and develop their cutting and sticking skills.
 Our main classroom provides opportunities for role play, construction, reading, writing and maths as well as resources to develop their fine motor skills.
 We are very lucky to also have an enclosed outdoor area which we will be accessing for some time every day.